4360 words, short story

 And we both sat there, in the lights from the dash and headlights.
 Thinking about death, and about rebirth, and about change, and about Neo-Tanvi.

-Fiona Moore is a two-time BSFA Award finalist, writer and academic whose work has appeared in Clarkesworld, Asimov’s, Cossmass Infinities, and four consecutive editions of The Best of British SF.
+Fiona Moore is a two-time BSFA Award finalist, writer and academic whose work has appeared in Clarkesworld, Asimov, Cossmass Infinities, and four consecutive editions of The Best of British SF.
+Her most recent non-fiction is the book Management Lessons from Game of Thrones.
 Her publications include one novel; numerous articles in journals such as Foundation; guidebooks to Blake’s Seven, The Prisoner, Battlestar Galactica, and Doctor Who; three stage plays and four audio plays.
-When not writing, she is a Professor of Business Anthropology at Royal Holloway, University of London.
 She lives in Southwest England with a tortoiseshell cat which is bent on world domination.